UCB-CE170a/Fall2021/sim_package/README.md

 For arm64 machines (apple silicon), to install scipy this worked `pip install --pre -i https://pypi.anaconda.org/scipy-wheels-nightly/simple scipy`

 ### Feedback
 The module is still in development.
 As developers, we are trying to make the module accessible to every user.
-If you encounter any bug, please let us know by emailing to: INSERT_EMAIL_HERE.
+If you encounter any bug, please let us know by emailing to: bz247@berkeley.edu.
 We are also conducting further research to make this as accurate and realistic as it can be.
 Further plans include increasing the accesibiltiy and speed.